timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## How did my dissertation contribute?
 (Causal Inference)

+Lastly, we come to causal inference.

+Here,
-- pot/cauldron = (bicycle-infrastructure) intervention goals
+- pot/cauldron = (bicycle-infrastructure) goals, where we want
-  we want causal predictions not just associations
+  causal predictions not just associations as we will be intervening
-- spice = causal graphical models as perspective for performing model-based causal inference in a clear and systematic manner.
+- spice = causal graphical models as closest perspective for performing model-based causal inference in a clear and systematic manner.
-- spoon = latent variable modelling (and suggesting of)
+- spoon = latent variable modelling (and suggesting of) to deal with unobserved confounding issues likely in econometric contexts

+This work resulted in the paper "Causal inference in travel demand modeling (and the lack thereof)."
+Journal of choice modelling (2018).

 <!-- I'm imagining three images with caption (use wording above).
    pot = aerial street design image